-Following the GCAC meeting, you will receive a notification of the decision and recommendations, along with confirmation of the assets that will need to be submitted in the CAP for approval.
+Following the GCAC meeting, you will receive a notification of the decision and recommendations.
+You will be required to upload a representative sample of the final assets that will be featured in marketing communications for the Chair of GCAC to approve.
 GCAC terms of approval must be applied during the production of final assets.